botpress/botpress/docs/documentation/docs/recipes/carousel.md

 ---
-layout: guide
+id: carousel
+title: Carousel
 ---

 Webchat carousel is a useful way of showing a collection of elements.
 The example below shows two different types of element, shown in a responsive layout, depending on the width of the users device.

 The webchat supports the following action buttons out of the box:

 - Say something: When clicked, the text of the button is sent to the bot
 - Open URL: When clicked, the url is opened in a new window
 - Flow to...: Redirect the user to a new flow/node and process it